Mohamed-Eid-Appy/ERPNext-Docker-Installtion-Guide/README.md

-# ERPNext-Docker-Installtion-Guide
+# ERPNext ON Docker Installtion Guide

-A Guide for Installing Frappe &amp; erpNext on Docker
+Proven Step by Step Guide for ERPNext Installation on Docker

 ## Prequsites:
 - docker
 - vscode
-- docker-compose
-- user added to docker group
 - Install Dev Containers for VSCode
 - wsl (windows subsystem for linux)
+- docker-compose (for Linux/mac)
+- user added to docker group (for Linux/mac)

 ## Steps: